CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 ## 8 • CORRUPTION

-As characters adventure in Middle-earth, they are subject to temptations.
-They run the risk of becoming corrupted and leaving the cause of the Free Peoples (i.e., a corrupted character leaves play, a corrupted Wizard loses the game).
-In _The Lord of the Rings_, Saruman was corrupted by power, Radagast was corrupted by the lure of nature, Alatar and Pallando succumbed to unknown corruption and disappeared into the East.
+As Sauron's minions (i.e., your characters) operate in Middle-earth, they are subject to temptations.
+A character runs the risk of becoming totally corrupted and fleeing Sauron's "service" to pursue his own nefarious schemes (i.e., a corrupted character leaves play).

 Each character has a corruption point total.
-This starts at zero, but certain cards and activities will increase and decrease this total during play.
+This starts at zero, but certain cards and activities will change this total during play.
 Most cards that affect a character’s corruption are kept under the character’s card until they are discarded.
 Only one corruption card (a hazard card that gives corruption points) may be played on a given character each turn.

 {: .note }
+> **Note:** Minion characters are not completely subjected to Sauron will.
+If they were, they would be of little use—independent, but loyaL servants can accomplish much more than slaves.
+So, minion characters can be corrupted by having their own individual desires and temptations conflict with the goals of their masters.
+A corrupted minion character has decided that it is in his own best interest to make himself scarce and head for parts unknown.
+Ringwraiths can not be corrnpted—they already suffered the ultimate corruption when they became Ringwraiths.

+### CORRUPTION CARDS

-> **Clarification:** For these purposes, a “corruption card” is a _hazard card_ that gives a character corruption points.
-Cards that force a corruption check but do not give corruption points (e.g., Weariness of the Heart, Ren the Unclean, etc.) are not “corruption cards.”
+For these purposes, a “corruption card” is a _hazard card_ that gives a character corruption points.
+A corruption card's text includes the word "_Corruption._" in italics.
+Cards that force a corruption check but do not give corruption points (e.g., _Weariness of the Heart_) are not “corruption cards.”
+A corruption card is limited as follows.

->
-> A character may have more than one corruption card, but only one may be played on him each turn.
+ - A character may have more than one corruption card, but only one may be played on him each turn.
->
-> Certain corruption cards state: “Cannot be duplicated on a given character.”
+ - Certain corruption cards state: "Cannot be duplicated on a given character."
 So, a given character may only have one of each such corruption card.
+ - Corruption cards that may not be played on Dwarves may also not be played on Orcs.
+ - Corruption cards may not be played on Ringwraiths.

 ### CORRUPTION POINTS